There are many benefits and advantages of trading forex.

 While this is all gravy, let’s remember that leverage is a double-edged sword.
 Without proper risk management, this high degree of leverage can lead to large losses as well as gains.

 Because the forex market is so enormous, it is also extremely liquid.
-This is an advantage because it means that under normal market conditions, with a click of a mouse you can instantaneously buy and sell at will as there will usually be someone in the market willing to take the other side of your trade.
+This is an advantage because it means that under normal market conditions, with a click of a mouse, you can instantaneously buy and sell at will.

 You are never “stuck” in a trade.
 You can even set your online trading platform to automatically close your position once your desired profit level (a limit order) has been reached, and/or close a trade if a trade is going against you (a stop loss order).